 It is Morgan’s fervent hope that everyone with a special need – young and older, healthy or ailing, introspective, or outgoing – will be touched extraordinarily by Morgan’s Wonderland: a shrine of inclusion, an oasis of friendship, an unforgettable wonderland…Morgan’s Wonderland!

-Native San Antonian Gordon V. Hartman is a philanthropist and former businessman who at the age of 15 started his own landscaping business while attending a local seminary.
-By age 19, he had saved enough to begin his home-building business, and by age 23, he had started a land development company.
+Native San Antonian Gordon Hartman is a philanthropist and former homebuilder who at the age of 15 started his own landscaping business while attending a local seminary.
+By age 19, he had saved enough to begin his homebuilding business, and by age 23, he had started a land development company.
 Founded in 1983, Gordon Hartman Homes built housing for low- to moderate-income families.
-Over the next 22 years, Gordon grew his company into the largest locally owned home-building and land development enterprise in San Antonio.
+Over the next 22 years, Gordon grew his company into the largest locally-owned homebuilding and land-development enterprise in San Antonio.
 In recognition of his successes in business, he has earned membership in both the San Antonio Business Hall of Fame and the Texas Business Hall of Fame.
 Gordon was also inducted into the San Antonio Sports Hall of Fame in 2018 for bringing professional soccer to San Antonio.

 Click here to read his full bio.